WondwosenTsige/code-401-reading-note/class-33.md

 [How to Use JWT Authentication with Django REST Framework: Vitor Feritas](https://simpleisbetterthancomplex.com/tutorial/2018/12/19/how-to-use-jwt-authentication-with-django-rest-framework.html)

+You’ve built your Django web app and are working on deploying it.

+You’ve been running your app locally with python manage.py runserver.
+That’s a fine command, built for development convenience, but it’s not meant to be used as part of a production setup.

+So the server started with runserver is not guaranteed to be performant (it’s very slow), and it hasn’t been built with security concerns in mind.
+Not a good fit for production use.

+So, what’s the right way to approach this?

+A Production Stack

+You want to only use tech in production, which is reliable, well tested and has been around for a while.

+A production setup usually consists of multiple components, each designed and built to be really good at one specific thing.
+They are fast, reliable and very focused.

+When a request arrives at your server, it should be passed to a dedicated web server.
+Nginx is an example for a good web server.

+This is an application, which is great at serving static files from disk (your css and js files for example) and handling multiple requests at once.
+If the request is not for a static file, but should be processed by your application, the webserver is configured to pass this request to the next component.

+The next component is an application server.
+It gets those fancy requests and uses them to construct Python objects which are usable by Django.
+WSGI is a specification which people agreed on, which describe how that happens.
+Gunicorn is an example for a WSGI server.
 ...............................................................................

 __Attributions for the following Reference materials and their authors__